 - STA 5195.
-Biostatistics 1 Prerequisite: STA 4234 or STA 4102.
-An introduction to statistical tools used routinely for inference and data analysis in the health sciences.
-Topics include biostatistical design of medical studies, measure of disease occurrence and association, methods for rates and proportions, ROC analysis for screening and diagnosis, discrimination and classification, principal component analysis and factor analysis, log-linear models and survival analysis. - BSC 6936.
+Biostatistics 1 Prerequisite: STA 4234 or STA 4102. - An introduction to statistical tools used routinely for inference and data analysis in the health sciences.
+Topics include biostatistical design of medical studies, measure of disease occurrence and association, methods for rates and proportions, ROC analysis for screening and diagnosis, discrimination and classification, principal component analysis and factor analysis, log-linear models and survival analysis.

+• BSC 6936.
 Cell Structure and Function.
-This course provides a clear in-depth look into the discoveries made in the recent past and present especially focusing on the key concepts in the exciting areas of Eukaryotic Cell Structure and Function and Molecular

-- Biology while studying a variety of biological processes at the cellular and molecular levels. - PHZ 5715.
+This course provides a clear in-depth look into the discoveries made in the recent past and present especially focusing on the key concepts in the exciting areas of Eukaryotic Cell Structure and Function and Molecular Biology while studying a variety of biological processes at the cellular and molecular levels.

+PHZ 5715.
 Introduction to Biophysics.
-Prerequisites: PHY 2049 or PHY 2054 or equivalent. - A survey of the ideas and application of physics in the realm of biology designed to be accessible to physics or biology students.
-Emphasis on how the ideas of statistical physics can be used to give physical insights into complex biological problems with quantitative understanding and prediction. - BME 6762.
-Bioinformatics: Bioengineering Perspectives.
-Introduction to bio-and genetic engineering.
+Prerequisites: PHY 2049 or PHY 2054 or equivalent.
+A survey of the ideas and application of physics in the realm of biology

+A survey of the ideas and application of physics in the realm of biology designed to be accessible to physics or biology students.
+Emphasis on how the ideas of statistical physics can be used to give physical insights into complex biological problems with quantitative understanding and prediction.

+- PHZ 5156.
+Computational Physics.
+Prerequisite: Two semesters of calculus or permission of instructor.
+Introduction to the use of numerical methods to solve realistic physics problems.
+Emphasis on good programming techniques and on obtaining insight into the problem rather than just numerical answers.
+Discussion of recent developments such as distributed and symbolic computing. - BME 6762.
+Bioinformatics: Bioengineering Perspectives. - Introduction to bio-and genetic engineering.
 Concepts and definitions of molecular biological terms.
 Bioinformatics-definition and applications.
 Information resources and databases: Proteins and genomes.
 Biological sequence analysis and applications.
 Sequence search/analyses tools and protocols.
 Bioinformatics versus modern information networks and the World Wide Web. - ISC 5453.
 Nonlinear Dynamic Systems.
-2 Scalar autonomous equations, elementary bifurcations, scalar maps, one-dimensional chaos, scalar non-autonomous equations, bifurcations of periodic equations, equations on tori and circle maps, planar autonomous systems. - PCB 6207.
+Introduction to nonlinear dynamical systems in an interdisciplinary setting.
+Topics covered include one, two, and three-dimensional ordinary differential equations, bifurcations, one, and two-dimensional maps, iterated function systems, time scale separation and self-organization and elementary stochastic systems. - PCB 6207.
 Advanced Cell Physiology.
 Prerequisite: Permission of Instructor.
 Course describes in-depth membrane physiology, intracellular signaling pathways, and cellular function, with an emphasis on neurons and human muscle cells (skeletal, smooth, and cardiac muscle cells). - PCB 6239.
 Tumor Immunology.
 Prerequisite: Permission of Instructor.
 Explores the role of the immune system in cancer and the implications for the host.
 The effect of the tumor-host interactions on the developing neoplasm are studied by considering related topics such as angiogenesis, MMPs, chemokines and metastasis.
 Additionally, the course explores the role of the immune system in defense against the tumors and the mechanism by which cancer cells escape the surveillance system.